Concertone for two Violins and Orchestra

-The Concertone for Two Violins and Orchestra in C major, K. 190 (186e) was written by Wolfgang Amadeus Mozart in May 1774.
+The Concertone for Two Violins and Orchestra in C major, K. 190 (186E) was written by Wolfgang Amadeus Mozart in May 1774.

 History

 Despite illegible handwriting, an xray of the manuscript revealed a date of 31 May 1774.
-According to Hans Engel, the piece was composed in Italy, although Salzburg is written on the title page and is accepted as the place of composition.
-Completed soon after Mozart's return from an extended trip to Italy.
+According to Hans Engel, the piece was composed in Italy, although Salzburg is written on the title page and is accepted as the place of composition, completed soon after Mozart's return from an extended trip to Italy.

 The circumstances for the Salzburg performance are unknown, however, the inclusion of trumpets suggest it may have been a celebratory or festive occasion.
 Mozart himself may have played one of the solo violin parts.
 Presumably the Concertone was performed by the Salzburg court orchestra.
 Music with string solos was fashionable at the time, led by Mozart's employer Archbishop Colloredo, who himself played the violin.
 It was written before the 1775 violin concertos in Salzburg, and was first published in 1870 in Leipzig by August Cranz Hofmeister.
 It was also published by Breitkopf & Härtel in 1880.
 The original autograph manuscript is housed at the Morgan Library & Museum in New York City.

+During the time of composition, Mozart was going through a particularly productive phase in his teen years.
+He'd just completed his Symphony No. 25 in G minor, K. 183 a few months earlier, as well as his first original piano concerto, K. 175 and he was soon to begin work on an opera for Munich, projected for the Carnival season of 1775–75, La finta giardiniera.

+Mozart must have thought highly of the work, as he brought the manuscript with him on his journey through Mannheim, Munich and ultimately Paris in 1778.
+Wolfgang's father Leopold urged him to have the work performed in Mannheim, but it was never realised and Mozart performed it in a keyboard reduction.